Home → Appeals

 (j) A brief statement of the legal grounds for the Petitioner's tax abatement appeal.

 Forms for filing an appeal are available on the “Forms” page of this website.
-Send or deliver your petition, with the appropriate filing fee (see Filing Fee page), to the Office of the Clerk.
+Send or deliver your petition, with the appropriate filing fee (see Filing Fee page), to the Secretary of the Board.